Sebastian Wiederrecht gave lectures during the third week of the IBS-DIMAG School on Graph Minors

 Sebastian Wiederrecht, Delineating half-integrality of the Erdős-Pósa property for minors

 In 1986, Robertson and Seymour proved a generalization of the seminal result of Erdős and Pósa on the duality of packing and covering cycles: A graph has the Erdős-Pósa property for minor if and only if it is planar.
-In particular, for every non-planar graph $H$ they gave examples showing that the Erdős-Pósa property does not hold for $H$.
-Recently, Liu confirmed a conjecture of Thomas and showed that every graph has the half-integral Erdős-Pósa property for minors.
+In particular, for every non-planar graph H they gave examples showing that the Erdős-Pósa property does not hold for H. Recently, Liu confirmed a conjecture of Thomas and showed that every graph has the half-integral Erdős-Pósa property for minors.

 Sebastian Wiederrecht gave a talk on the structure of graphs without certain matching minors and its applications in counting perfect matchings and computing permanents at the Discrete Math Seminar